development6601/test-react-todo/src/components/TodoItem/README.md

 # 📁 TodoItem

-> This directory, `src\components\TodoItem`, contains the source code for the `TodoItem` component within a larger project.
+> The `TodoItem` directory contains the source code for the components related to individual to-do items within a larger application.

 ## 📋 Directory Overview

-This directory, `src\components\TodoItem`, contains the source code for the `TodoItem` component within a larger project.
+The `TodoItem` directory contains the source code for the components related to individual to-do items within a larger application.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files